neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 reference_date can be overridden by the command line, and probably should be when experimenting.

+It is best to not use a reference date on which daylight savings change time happens; this may not be handled correctly.

+Timetable_kit currently does not check calendar_dates.txt at all, so if your GTFS feed has special dates in that table, don't use one of those dates.

 output_subdir is the name of a subdirectory of output_dir to put the output in; this is useful if you are making one set of timetables for one time period, and one set for another time period, at the same time.